-Your service will not only assist in the physical acts of helping people rebuild their homes, but is an act of presence that indicates the commitment to walk beside people as they seek to rebuild their lives.
+Your service as a Disaster Recovery Volunteer helps people rebuild their physical homes and is an act of presence that indicates the commitment to walk beside people as they seek to rebuild their lives.
 Together, we can be the body of Christ in the world.
-The wider UCC utilizes mission trip groups to help home owners in the long-term recovery process.
+The wider UCC utilizes mission trip groups to help homeowners in the long-term recovery process.
 See more UCC disaster response and recovery actions.

 Opportunities to serve and registration will be posted on this page as they are available.